Coordinate Linear Variance Reduction for Generalized Linear Programming: The CLVR algorithm

 Algorithm~\ref{alg:clvr-impl} specifies \clvr~for~\eqref{eq:pd-glp} in the general setting.
 The algorithm alternates the full update for $\vx_k$ in Step~4 ($O(d)$ cost) with an incremental block coordinate update for $\vy_k$ in Steps 5 and 6 (with $O(|S^{j_k}|d)$ cost for dense $\mA$).
+The auxiliary variables $\vz_k$ and $\vq_k$ accumulate the cancellation terms in the estimation sequence and give a pathway to a straightforward development of the lazified CLVR, which appears as Algorithm~\ref{alg:clvr-lazy2} in the appendix.
 The cost of updating auxiliary vectors $\vz_k$ and $\vq_k$ is $O(|S^{j_k}|d)$ and $O(d)$, respectively.
 In essence, \clvr~is a primal-dual coordinate method that uses a \emph{dual averaging} update for $\vx_k$, then updates the state variables $\{\vq_k\}$ by a \emph{linear recursion}, and computes $\vx_k$ from $\vq_{k-1}$ via a \emph{proximal step} without direct dependence on $\vx_{k-1}$.
 The output $\tilde{\vx}_K$ is a convex combination of the iterates $\{\vx_k\}_{k=1}^K$, as is standard for primal-dual methods.
-However, $\tilde{\vy}_K$ is only a \emph{affine} (not convex) combination of $\{\vy_k\}_{k=0}^K$, as it involves the term $-(m-1)\vy_0$ whose coefficient is negative --- and some of the coefficients $m a_k - (m-1)a_{k+1}$ multiplying $\vy_k$ for $k \in \{1, \dots K-1\}$ may also be negative.
+However, $\tilde{\vy}_K$ is only an \emph{affine} (not convex) combination of $\{\vy_k\}_{k=0}^K$, as it involves the term $-(m-1)\vy_0$ (whose coefficient is negative) and some of the coefficients $m a_k - (m-1)a_{k+1}$ multiplying $\vy_k$ for $k \in \{1, \dots K-1\}$ may also be negative.
 An affine combination still provides valid bounds because the dual variable vector $\vy$ appears linearly in \eqref{eq:pd-glp}.
 Moreover, in Step~9, the term $m a_k(\vz_k - \vz_{k-1})$ serves to cancel certain errors from the randomization of the update w.r.t.~$\vy_k$, thus playing a key role in implicit variance reduction.

 Theorem~\ref{thm:clvr} provides the convergence results for Algorithm~\ref{alg:clvr-impl}.
 The proof is provided in Appendix~\ref{appx:proofs-general}.
-Note that in the theorem (as in the algorithm), $\gamma$ is a positive parameter that can be tuned. \begin{restatable}{theorem}{mainthmvr} For any $(\vu, \vv) \in \gX \times \sR^n,$ we have for the vectors $\vx_k$, $\vy_k$, $k=1, \dotsc, K$ generated by Algorithm~\ref{alg:clvr-impl} and the averaged vectors $\tilde{\vx}_k$ and $\tilde{\vy}_k$ defined by
+In the theorem (as in the algorithm), $\gamma$ is a positive parameter that can be tuned. \begin{restatable}{theorem}{mainthmvr} Let $\vx_k$, $\vy_k$, $k \in [K],$ be the iterates of Algorithm~\ref{alg:clvr-impl} and let $\tilde{\vx}_k$, $\tilde{\vy}_k$ be defined by